 “Alternative medicine” is an umbrella term for different medical practices or theories that fall outside of the generally accepted medical orthodoxy.
 When used in conjunction with traditional medicine it is sometimes called complementary medicine.
 It’s also been called holistic medicine, since it often focuses on treatments for the whole person — mind, body, and spirit.
 There are many different types of practices that fall under the term “alternative medicine,” from special diet to meditation to yoga.
 The services can also range from the medically grounded massage therapy to the more spiritual reiki.
 The most commonly practiced alternative medicine is called “natural products,” which includes dietary supplements and vitamins.
 You may even practice it.
 (Have you ever taken vitamin C to combat a cold?)

 With such a wide range of services that fall under alternative medicine, the general effectiveness is difficult to verify.
 While some alternative medicines have some scientific backing that show their value as a treatment option, others have been called ineffective or even dangerous depending on the treatment.
-If you’re interested in an alternative treatment option, make sure you consult with your doctor, do your research, and work with a professional so that you’re taking every necessary precaution.
+If you’re interested in an alternative and holistic medicine option, make sure you consult with your doctor, do your research, and work with a professional so that you’re taking every necessary precaution.

 Does Medicare Cover Alternative Medicine?

 If you do decide to try out an alternative medicine, you may be wondering if Medicare is acceptable alternative medicine insurance.
 Unfortunately, it’s impossible to give a definitive “yes” or “no” since the fields of treatment for alternative medicine are so broad.
 We can say that the answer will more often than not be “No, it’s not covered by Medicare.”
 The reason for this is that there really isn’t enough evidence to support Medicare covering these services.
 There are exceptions to this, but for most alternative care services, you won’t likely receive coverage.